fsprojects/Avalonia.FuncUI/docs/components/hooks.md

 )
 ```

-We can also re-execute these handlers if we make them dependant of any readable values, for example let us try to compute the sum of the ages of a user list whenever the user list changes.
+We can also re-execute these handlers if we make them dependent on any readable values, for example let us try to compute the sum of the ages of a user list whenever the user list changes.

 ```fsharp
 Component("use-effect-component", fun ctx ->